spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

   You can provide one or more layers in the **values.yaml** file.
-Once a layer configration is provided, the new configuration will be used instead of the default configuration.
-For example, if you provide a custom **values.yaml** file that contains the `os` layer, the default operating system configuration will be replaced with the configuration provided in the custom **values.yaml** file.
+When you provide a layer configuration, the new configuration will be used instead of the default configuration.
+For example, if you provide a custom **values.yaml** file that contains the `os` layer, it will replace the default operating system configuration.
 The Enterprise Cluster profile as follows The **values.yaml** must use the following format:

 <br />